 |No lock-in contract||24 month contract|

 |No contract break fees||Contract break fees apply.
 View our website to find out more.|

 |WiFi modem not included||WiFi modem included ($10 delivery fee applies)|

 Whether you have a no lock-in contract or a 24 month contract you may switch between our NBN plans at any time without incurring contract break fees.
-A plan change fee of $29 will apply if you change to a plan of equal or lesser value.
+A plan change fee of $29 will apply if you change to a plan of lesser value.

 If you wish to change your NBN plan you can call us on 13 86 89.